 Downtown Salt Lake City--the cultural, commercial and professional center of the Intermountain West--is only minutes from the campus and is easily accessible by public transportation.
-For its size (a metropolitan population of 900,000), the city offers a great variety of cultural opportunities including symphony, ballet, theater, modern dance, and opera.
-Visiting performers also are featured regularly at the University's Jon Huntsman Center and the city's Delta Center.
-In addition to varsity sports, professional baseball, hockey, and basketball teams are located in Salt Lake City.
-Opportunities for part-time jobs and internships are enhanced by the proximity of the campus to the Salt Lake metropolitan area.
+The Salt Lake City metropolitan area has a total estimated population of 1,115,692 and offers a great variety of cultural opportunities including symphony, ballet, theater, modern dance, and opera.
+Visiting performers also are featured regularly at the University's Jon Huntsman Center and the city's Energy Solutions Arena.
+In addition to varsity sports at the University, professional and minor league sports teams include baseball, hockey, and basketball teams located in Salt Lake City.
+Opportunities for part-time jobs and internships are enhanced by the proximity of the campus to the Salt Lake City metropolitan area.

 Recreational activities, both on and off campus, are an excellent complement to academic requirements.
-The University has facilities for most sports including tennis, circuit training, weight lifting, indoor running, swimming, and golf.
+The University has facilities for most sports including tennis, circuit training, weight lifting, indoor running, and swimming.
 Utah's four-seasons climate and spectacular natural beauty offer abundant opportunities for hiking, mountain climbing, backpacking, boating, river running, and fishing.
 Winter recreation is highlighted by some of the best snow and deep-powder skiing in the world with major ski resorts only 45 minutes from campus.
 There are five national parks in Utah as well as many other recreation and natural areas within reasonable driving distance.
 It is noteworthy that Salt Lake City hosted the Winter Olympic Games in 2002.